google/sbom-conformance/README.md

 > [!NOTE]
 > This library also contains a checker for the Google Style Guide, but it is not yet ready for use.

+> [!NOTE]
+> This library only supports SPDX v2.3 and JSON encoded SBOMs.

 ## How to use

 sbom-conformance is a library and a CLI.